RZhang05/Tetris/README.md

 ### Sources

 Bodnar, Jan.
 “Java Tetris.”
 JavaScript Snake Tutorial - Creating Snake Game in JavaScript, 29 Oct.
 2018, zetcode.com/tutorials/javagamestutorial/tetris/.
+> Used as a reference for the basic framework of the game.

 Keating.
 “Close One JFrame without Closing Another?”
 StackOverflow, 22 Dec.
 2009, stackoverflow.com/questions/1944446/close-one-jframe-without-closing-another.
+> Not actually implemented but for potential pop up menu

 “Tetris Wiki.”
 Tetris Wiki, Mar.
 2006, tetris.wikia.com/wiki/Tetris_Wiki.
+> Tetris rules, gameplay and general information about the game